kscheltema/100-days-of-code/log.md

  **Today's Progress:**  I also practised Object Oriented Programming in fCC.
 I started the Elixir course on Udemy.
  **Thoughts:** I feel like i know to little about Python to make the jump between the two courses.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+            ### Day 68 September 02, 2022.
+ **Today's Progress:**  I also practised Object Oriented Programming in fCC.
+I spend most of my time today figuring out whats wrong with the Elixir code.
+ **Thoughts:** I feel like Windows sucks.
+Most cources is presented in a Mac then I truggle weaving though Windows problems.
+That said my code from the instalation command was the problem.
+ **Link to work:** see screenshot(s) in my tweet @KobusScheltema.